- What is SERPs

 Boost your SEO campaigns and make your pages stand out by using identifiable URLs.
 These URLs plus domain names play a big role in brand awareness.
-Instead is of using such URL https://flemishone.net/folder8908/page17”.You opt for this simple and informative URL https://flemishone.net/news/latest-updates.
+Instead of using an URL such as https://example.net/folder8908/page17, you should use this simple and informative URL https://example.net/news/latest-updates.

 Promote your business locally by registering for Google My Business.
 Google My Business listings provides a convenient resource within SERPs that helps establish your presence in SERPs.
 Once you register, people can effortlessly locate your business contact details, location, and so on when combing the web.